Modelled Historical Data

-The navigation interface is used to browse the numerical simulation results of the Canadian Wind Energy Atlas in an easy and intuitive way.
+The navigation interface is used to browse the numerical simulation results of the Wind Atlas in an easy and intuitive way.
 The maps page displays a global view of the fields calculated on all the Canadian territory.
 From there, a navigation tile by tile gives a more detailed view of the calculations by displaying the current tile in the central panel.

 The small map represents the current tile's position on the Canadian territory.
 Clicking on another tile makes it appear in the central display.
 The four small arrows around the central tile can also be used to move about.